 Art and the champagne are a heady mixture.
 The affect me like one of Maggie’s tokes and the combination is equally addictive.

 I’ve stayed too long at the fair.
-But I can’t summon the energy ne3cessary to worry about facing Mr. Martin.
+But I can’t summon the energy necessary to worry about facing Mr. Martin.
 As Ethel the Octogenarian and Art would have put it.
 ‘Tomorrow is another day.’

 The two: Art and Mr Martin played the two men together game.
 The mere woman stood deferentially by, unacknowledged and superfluous.
 Art called him sir, managing to look up at the diminutive Mr Marin from a six foot altitude.

 ‘I’m Annie’s brother, sir.
 Just passing through.’
 He brushed stands of hair form his face and smiled.
 I thought I’d catch her up on family news before I went back home.
-His baby blues wide3ned.
+His baby blues widened.
 His head cocked to one side, waiting respectfully for the pronouncement from on high.

 ‘Don’t worry about the clock watcher; I fixed it, didn’t I?’
 The muffled words bury themselves in my neck.
 I remember the fate of the previous Debs and nod.